kgateway-dev/kgateway/ci/README.md

 ### Special Directives to Skip CI
 *If you use any of these directives, you must explain in the PR body, why this is safe*

-**Skip Build-Bot**: Following the [special comment directives](https://github.com/solo-io/changelog-bot#issue-comment-directives), comment `skip-changelog` on the PR. **This should rarely be used, even small changes should be documented in the changelog.**
+**Skip Changelog**: Following the [special comment directives](https://github.com/solo-io/changelog-bot#issue-comment-directives), comment `skip-changelog` on the PR. **This should rarely be used, even small changes should be documented in the changelog.**

 **Skip Build-Bot**: Following the [special comment directives](https://github.com/solo-io/build-bot#issue-comment-directives), comment `skip-ci` on the PR.